Paul Stalteri: International career

 Stalteri was a regular starter for the Canada national team for over ten years from making his debut on August 17, 1997 against Iran.
 In total, he won 84 caps and scored seven goals for the national team.
 That made him the most capped Canadian of all time until this record was surpassed by Julian De Guzman in 2015.
 He was named team captain for a friendly on June 1, 2007 against Venezuela, and remained captain for international fixtures for the rest of his international career including for the entirety of the 2007 CONCACAF Gold Cup.
 On September 7, 2010 Stalteri earned his 83rd cap for Canada in a 2–1 win over Honduras making him the all-time leader in appearances for the Canada men's national team.

 In May 2017, Stalteri was inducted into the Canadian Soccer Hall of Fame.

 Coaching career

-In February 2020, Stalteri joined Canadian Premier League club York9 FC (later renamed York United) as an assistant coach.
+In February 2020, Stalteri joined Canadian Premier League club York9 FC (later renamed York United & Inter Toronto) as an assistant coach.
 He departed the club after the 2021 season.

 In January 2022, he joined Major League Soccer club Toronto FC as an assistant coach.

 In October 2023, he joined the Canada national team as an assistant coach.